IAM + Hidros 9 (2022) / Warszawa

 Hidle has a strong passion for introducing contemporary music to a larger audience.
 She is eager to present this music in a way so that everyone may relate to its sounds and ideas.
 Therefore she might read poems or act as a part of her musical performances.
 It is also very important to her to present high quality contemporary music with musical and technical professionalism.

-Double bass player, improviser.
-Currently lives in Copenhagen where he graduated from Rhytmic Music Conservatory.
-Member of many projects from the border of improvised music, jazz and rock.
-He is a co-founder of, among others, RASP Lovers, Entropia Ensemble, PE Quartet, ALAWARI, and the band Druga Połowa Sierpnia.
+Rafal Różalski – double bassist, improviser.
+He currently lives in Copenhagen where he graduated from the Rhythmic Music Conservatory.
+Member of many projects on the borderline of improvised music, jazz and rock.
+Co-founder of RASP Lovers, Entropia Ensemble, PE Quartet, ALAWARI, Second Half of August band, among others.

-Born in 1975, received his musical education in the double bass class at the State Music School Ist. in Bolesławiec.
-Musician, composer, since 2006 he develops his search for unusual sources of sound.
-Founder of the Small Instruments group in Wroclaw, where he realizes his own artistic needs.
-He is the author of music to over 20 films and theatrical performances, he published his own music on 15 LP, SP, CD and DVD in Poland, Japan and France and played about 300 concerts in Europe and Asia.
-He has amassed a unique collection of over 600 unusual musical instruments, used in concert, recording and publishing activities.
+Born in 1975, he received his musical education in the double bass class at the State Elementary Music School in Bolesławiec.
+A musician, composer, since 2006 he has been developing his search for unusual sources of sound.
+Founder of the Small Instruments group in Wrocław, where he realises his own artistic needs.
+He has written music for more than 20 films and theatre performances, published his own music on 15 LPs, SPs, CDs and DVDs in Poland, Japan and France, and played around 300 concerts in Europe and Asia.
+He has amassed a unique collection of more than 600 unusual musical instruments, used in recording and publishing activities.

 He builds his own instruments, playing constructions and creates sound installations.
-He is a researcher into the culture of musical instruments: in 2010 he published the world’s first study of the history of the toy piano; in 2013 he wrote a manual “Home experiments with musical instruments” published together with the album of Small Instruments “Samoróbka”, devoted to education in the field of building experimental musical instruments with one’s own hands.
-The second publication continuing the idea of “self-design” was dedicated to a 20-person workshop group, with which he prepared and realized a set of pieces on the album “Gruppo di Construzione”.
+He is a researcher of musical instrument culture : in 2010, he published the world’s first study of the history of the toy piano; in 2013, he wrote the textbook ‘Home Experiments with Musical Instruments’ published together with the album of Small Instruments ‘Samoróbka’, dedicated to education in building experimental musical instruments with one’s own hands.
+His second publication continuing the idea of ‘self-building’ was dedicated to a 20-member workshop group, with whom he prepared and realised a collection of pieces on the album ‘Gruppo di Construzione’.
 This was the second major workshop project carried out in collaboration with the PozyTywka Foundation.

-Between 2019 and 2021, in collaboration with the Club Under the Columns, he realized 3 original projects in the area of blind and deaf people.
+Between 2019 and 2021, in collaboration with the Under the Columns Club, he realised 3 original projects in the area of blind and deaf people.